Nyl000/NCL.js/README.md

 # NCL.js
 NylCanvasLibrary (NCL) is a lightweight toolbox to make canvas animations

+N.B: Examples are old and a little messy.
+I know about that.
+I'll prepare some new  examples soon :)

 ## Features
 * Use requestAnimationFrame API when possible, if not, a setInterval.
 * Provide helpers and function chaining to draw with canvas